Tyrrrz/CliWrap/Readme.md

 });
 ```

-In this case, `Observe()` starts the command and returns an `IObservable<CommandEvent>`.
+In this case, `Observe()` returns a cold `IObservable<CommandEvent>` that represents the command execution.
 You can use the set of extensions provided by [Rx.NET](https://github.com/dotnet/reactive) to transform, filter, throttle, and otherwise manipulate the stream.
-There is no locking in this scenario so the data is pushed as soon as it's available.
+There is no locking in this scenario so the data is pushed at the rate it becomes available.

 Both `ListenAsync()` and `Observe()` also have overloads that accept custom encoding and/or a cancellation token.